bonitasoft/bonita-continuous-delivery-doc/md/how_to_configure_rest_api_authorization.md

 ## Deactivating dynamic permissions checks

 Since 2.0.x, BCD manages the REST_API_DYN_AUTH_CHECKS environment through the [scenario variable](scenarios.md) `bonita_rest_api_dyn_auth_checks`.
-So to deactivate dynamic permissions checks you will just have to add the following line into your scenario
+So to deactivate dynamic permissions checks you will just have to add the following line into your scenario:
 ```
 bonita_rest_api_dyn_auth_checks: false
 ```